Honda outselling Toyota in China, sets up photo finish for 2016

 Honda has recorded nine consecutive months of double-digit sales growth in China and is nearing its sales target of 1.18 million vehicles, which it revised upward by roughly 100,000 units in October.

-Toyota, Japan's top automaker, met its 1.1 million vehicle sales target as of November.
+Toyota, Japan's top automaker, fell about 50,000 vehicles short of reaching its 1.15 million vehicle sales target as of November.
 The automaker has traditionally lead its rival in the Chinese market, selling 240,000 cars more than Honda as recently as 2014.

-The Japanese automakers still trail far behind market leaders General Motors Co and Volkswagen AG (VOWG_p.DE), which both sold around 3.6 million vehicles last year in China.
+The Japanese automakers still trail far behind market leaders General Motors Co (GM.N) and Volkswagen AG (VOWG_p.DE), which both sold around 3.6 million vehicles last year in China.

-(Reporting by Jake Spring and Norihiko Shirouzu; Editing by Muralikumar Anantharaman)
+Reporting by Jake Spring and Norihiko Shirouzu; Editing by Muralikumar Anantharaman